Looking for cheap, good and Halal food in Orchard Road? You can get a full meal under $10 at these awesome local eateries!

 Address: 5-10-2, Asakusa, Taito City, Tokyo

-Take a break from the hustle and bustle of city life and stroll at the Shinjuku Gyoen.
+Take a break from the hustle and bustle of city life and stroll in the Shinjuku Gyoen.
 This relaxing space is also a great spot during the cherry blossom season.
-As you while your evening away, catch the sunset from the Tokyo Metropolitan building to get an incredible view of the city as their observational deck is free for entry.
+As you spend your evening away, catch the sunset from the Tokyo Metropolitan building to get an incredible view of the city, as its observation deck is free for entry.

 Hear your stomach growling and rumbling already?
 Make a pit stop at any of these three places to refuel!